boxgrinder/boxgrinder.org/blog/2011-04-19-support-for-new-clouds-is-coming.md

 Please grab the updated packages, test it and [let us know](/community/) how it went!

 If you know any other Cloud that supports ElasticHosts API, please [let us know](/community/) too!

+# Which Cloud is the right one?

+BoxGrinder supports more and more Clouds.
+Some of them are closer to your location than others.
+To help you find the nearest Cloud to you see our [supported Clouds map](/cloud-locations/).
+Hope you like it!

+Enjoy!